On class groups of random number fields: Introduction

 The Arakelov class group of a number field is often better behaved than either the class group or the integral unit group.
 As an example of this phenomenon, we mention the following analogue of Theorem \ref{thm:introimagabelian} for real abelian fields, which we will prove in Section \ref{sec:realab}, also relying on the results of Mazur--Wiles \cite{MW}. \begin{theorem} Let $F/\Q$ be a finite real abelian extension, let $G$ be its Galois group, let $S$ be a set of prime numbers not dividing $2\cdot \#G$, and let $\ZSG=\Z_{(S)}[G]$.
 Then we have the equality $[\ZSG\otimes_{\Z[G]}\Ar_F] = [\ZSG]-[\Z_{(S)}]$ in $\G(\ZSG)$, where $[\Z_{(S)}]$ denotes the class of $\Z_{(S)}$ with the trivial $G$-action. \end{theorem} As we will explain in Section \ref{sec:realab}, this theorem expresses that the class of $\ZSG\otimes_{\Z[G]}\Ar_F$ in $\G(\ZSG)$ is ``as trivial as it can be'', given the $\Q[G]$-module structure of $\Q[G]\otimes_{\Z[G]}\Ar_F$.
 There is no reason to believe that an analogous result holds for either of the other two terms in the exact sequence (\ref{eq:DualArakelov}).

 We also reinterpret Theorems \ref{thm:introimagabelian} and \ref{thm:introrealabelian} in terms of the so-called oriented Arakelov class group, a notion that was introduced by Schoof in \cite{Schoof} and of which we recall the definition in Section \ref{sec:realab}.
-This reinterpretation prompts us to ask the following question. \begin{question} Let $K$ be an algebraic number field, let $d$ be its degree over $\Q$, let $F/K$ be a finite Galois extension, let $G$ be its Galois group, let $S$ be a set of prime numbers not dividing $2\cdot \#G$, let $\ZSG=\Z_{(S)}[G]$, and let $\widetilde{\Ar}_F$ denote the Pontryagin dual of the oriented Arakelov class group of $F$.
-Is the class of $\ZSG\otimes_{\Z[G]}\widetilde{\Ar}_F$ in $\G(\ZSG)$ equal to $d\cdot[\ZSG]-[\Z_{(S)}]$? \end{question} In Theorem \ref{thm:allabelian} we answer the question in the affirmative when $K=\Q$ and $G$ is abelian.
+That reinterpretation results in a uniform statement for both theorems -- see Theorem \ref{thm:allabelian} -- and moreover in a statement that might conceivably hold for arbitrary finite Galois extensions and that should point the way towards relaxing the assumption in Conjecture \ref{conj:ourconj} that $S$ be finite.
+We intend to take up this theme in a forthcoming paper.

 Above we mentioned the principle that, if a mathematical object is ``randomly'' drawn, a given object appears with a probability that is inversely proportional to the order of its automorphism group.
 In the context of Arakelov class groups, however, the relevant automorphism groups are typically of infinite order.
 In \cite{us}, we overcame this obstacle to applying the principle by means of an algebraic theory, the consequences of which we now explain.